Western Carolina University prides itself on having one of the most supportive, tight-knit

 semester they are made in mid to late December.
 All room assignments will be sent

 Who is in charge of my residence hall?

-The Resident Director (RD) has responsibility for the operation of his/her area of
+The Area Coordinator (AC) has responsibility for the operation of his/her area of

 buildings.
-Each RD is a full-time professional staff person with a master’s degree
+Each AC is a full-time professional staff person with a master’s degree

 in counseling, human services, or related area.
-The RD lives in one of the buildings
+The AC lives in one of the buildings

 for which he/she has responsibility.
 His or her responsibilities include counseling/advising